IIT-EnergySystemModels/openTEPES/doc/rst/InputData.rst

 The stage duration as sum of the duration of all the load levels must be larger or equal than the shortest duration of any storage type or any outflows type (both given in the generation data) and multiple of it.
 Consecutive stages are not tied between them.
 Consequently, the objective function must be a bit lower.

 The initial storage of the ESSs is also fixed at the beginning and end of each stage.
-For example, the initial storage level is set for the 8736 hours in case of a single stage or for the hours 4368 and 4369
+For example, the initial storage level is set for the hour 8736 in case of a single stage or for the hours 4368 and 4369
-(end of the first stage and beginning of the second stage) in case of two stages each with 4368 hours.
+(end of the first stage and beginning of the second stage) in case of two stages, each with 4368 hours.

 Demand
 ------